- Promoting optimal mobility, physical activity and overall health and wellness;

 Janine appreciated growing up in a rural community, which instilled in her traditional morals and values such as respect, ethical principles and the value of hard work.
 Janine enjoys the challenge of working in smaller communities and using creativity to utilize the resources available to design programs that address clients’ needs.
 Janine also enjoys collaborating with professionals in surrounding communities, sharing ideas and working in multidisciplinary teams.

 Janine is highly motivated to further her professional development through continuing education and strives to integrate best practice guidelines into her service delivery.
 Her education interests are in courses which address wellness from a holistic point of view and incorporate soft tissue (i.e. trigger point release, myofascial release etc.) and neuromuscular techniques, as well as joint mobilization.
+Since opening her clinic, she has completed the Integrated Systems Model series as well as courses in Craniosacral Therapy and PhysioYoga.

 Always seeking to represent her profession well, Janine adheres to the Physiotherapy Alberta College + Association regulations and holds active membership with the Canadian Physiotherapy Association.